12 Tips To Help You Get Started Living Self-Sufficiently

 5. Expect a lot of hard work.
 Homesteading and self-sufficiency require hard work.
 That is just a fact.
 I go to bed most nights exhausted but happy to be living my dream and accomplishing my goals.
 Some days require a lot of self-motivation to get things done, but I feel great when done.
 This isn’t for the lazy or selfish.
 You have to do the work or it will not get done.

 6. Enlist help if you have it.
 My kids have helped me in ways I never would have dreamed they could.
 I have had plenty of friends and family help me to get my projects done.
-I have done some things myself that I should have asked for help to get done.
+I have done some things myself that I should have asked for help with.
 Asking for help and receiving help is not bad, especially if it gets you that much closer to accomplishing your goals!

 10. Plant the perennials.
 Food that comes back year after year is the coolest thing.
 You plant once, maintain the area, and have food the next year.
 Perennials are generally easy to plant and get started.
 Strawberries, raspberries, rhubarb, and asparagus are all easy to plant and maintain.
 Within a few years, you will have an abundance of food to eat and preserve.
 Perennials also make life easier and not everything about self-sufficiency has to be hard!